rayoub/rupee/README.md

 This directory contains all data files and scripts used in parsing the files.

-The following directories, along with brief descriptions, are excluded from the repo.
+The following directories, along with brief descriptions, are excluded from the repo so you must create them.
+Create them now or create them as you go.

 Excluded Directory | Description
 ------------------ | -----------